 Signs You May Not Be Doing What You Are Called to Do

 You Don’t Feel Fulfilled

-If you simply don’t feel fulfilled, you are not living out your calling.
+If you don’t feel fulfilled, you are not living out your calling.
 Fulfillment is a feeling that stems from doing meaningful, purposeful things.
-Your fulfillment may come from a thriving relationship to enjoying hobbies that you are passionate about.
+For example, your fulfillment may come from a thriving relationship to enjoying hobbies you are passionate about.
 Or, your fulfillment may derive from a job that uses your talents and skills.
-Of course, life has its share of boring tasks and days, but if every area of your life makes you feel unfulfilled, it’s time to ask God to reveal your calling to you.
+Of course, life has its share of tedious tasks and days, but if every area of your life makes you feel unfulfilled, it’s time to ask God to reveal your calling.

 You are Brazenly Sinning

 This one may sting a bit, sister.
-But, if you are openly disobeying God’s commands, you are not living out the purpose that God has for you.
-It’s a slippery slope and the longer you purposely sin, the longer you will go avoid God’s calling in your life.
+But, if you openly disobey God’s commands, you are not living out God’s purpose for you.
+It’s a slippery slope, and the longer you purposely sin, the longer you will avoid God’s calling in your life.

 You feel stuck

-Similar to feeling fulfilled, but, yet distinctly different.
-If you feel stuck, you know that you want more from life but don’t have clear direction.
-You feel that you are not living according to God’s purpose for you, but can’t put your finger on what is making you feel this way.
+Similar to feeling fulfilled, but yet distinctly different.
+If you feel stuck, you know that you want more from life but don’t have a clear direction.
+You feel you are not living according to God’s purpose for you but can’t put your finger on what makes you feel this way.
 You may feel trapped or unsure.

 How to Find Your Calling From God